The pallasites displayed on this page are seldom represented in private collections, and some not at all. All photos are courtesy of Dr. J. Piatek.

 read more >>

 A 1,631 g pallasite was found by an Indian in Baja, Mexico, ~72 km WNW of Santa Rosalia, in the late 1940s.
 The pallasite was given to Pete Mahieux and then donated to H. H. Nininger for his museum, whereupon two slices were cut from the mass.
-Phosphate REE patterns and other data support the hypothesis that Santa Rosalia and certain other pallasites may have formed nearer the parent body surface, rather than at the coremantle boundary.
+Phosphate REE patterns and other data support the hypothesis that Santa Rosalia and certain other pallasites might have formed nearer the parent body surface, rather than at the coremantle boundary.
 The photo above shows a 56 g partial slice, part of one of the two original slices made by Nininger.
 This specimen was acquired from the Robert Haag Collection, previously obtained in trade from Arizona State University, Center for Meteorite Studies.

 Three weathered fragments having a combined weight of 11.8 kg were found in Texas, USA in 1919, but not recognized as a meteorite until 1937.
 In an attempt to preserve this pallasite from further deterioration, Oscar E. Monnig encased the largest piece in plasticbut it was to no avail.
 In the photo above is a 51 g partial slice in relatively uncorrupted condition, acquired from the Rob Elliott Collection, previously obtained from Texas Christian University.